-The detection circuit of a trail camera is what will actually detect the animal.
-Cameras trigger based off of a combination of heat and motion.
-Detection circuits consist of:
+The detection circuit of a trail camera is what actually detects the animal.
+Cameras trigger based on a combination of heat and motion.
+We judge detection circuits based on:

 Trigger & Recovery Time

-Every camera trap has a Detection Zone.
-A Detection Zone is the area in front of the camera that the game camera is "monitoring."
-The two factors that determine the detection zone are Detection Width and Detection Range.
+The Detection Zone is the area in which a camera is able to sense motion and trigger a photo The two factors which determine the detection zone are Detection Width and Detection Range.
 For comprehensive data on Detection Zones, please review our Detection Shootout.